futurice/whereareyou/README.md

 `airmon-ng start wlp3s0`

 ### Master
-- Create the database initially
-`python -c "from master import db; db.create_all()"`
-- Copy `example.locations.yml` to `locations.yml` and add the locations you want to track
-`cp example.locations.yml locations.yml`
 - Copy `example.env` to `.env` and add the appropriate configuration keys
 `cp example.env .env`
 - Adapt `static/office.svg` and `static/office_mapping.json` to your office (we recommend [this](http://editor.method.ac/) online editor).
 You can test your office mapping at /test_mapping.
+- Create the database initially
+`python -c "from master import db, load_locations; db.create_all(); load_locations()"`

 ## Usage
 ### Slaves
 - Run `slave.py` on every device at the location you're owning
-`python slave.py --network ItHurtsWhenIP --wifi-interface wlp3s0`
+`python slave.py --network ItHurtsWhenIP --wifi-interface mon0 --master-address https://192.168.0.2:5000 --slave-id MySlaveId`

 ### Master
 - Run `master.py` on a device that can be accessed by the slaves in your internal network